TomLent1/GHScrunch/README.md

 * Downloaded from [this page](http://ncis.nier.go.kr/ghs/search/searchlist_view.jsp?seq=17)
 * Files are in `GHS-kr/`, output is in `GHS-kr/output/`

+**What the program does:**
+This program produces `GHS-kr/output/GHS-kr.csv` containing a table of substance names, CASRN, combined hazard class/category/H-statements (in English), and M-factors.
+It further produces a text file `GHS-kr/output/hazards.txt` containing a list of all unique combined hazard class/category/H-statement fields that appear in the dataset.

-The document is in 한국어, with only substance names in English.
-Fortunately, it is straightforwardly structured and includes numeric GHS chapter references for hazard classes, and H-statement codes.
-I was able to confirm my understanding of the document using Google Translate.
-This program produces a table (CSV) of substance names; CASRN; combined hazard class, category, and H-statements (in English); and M-factors.
-It further produces a text file containing a list of all unique combined hazard class/category/H-statement fields that appear in the dataset.
+**How the data source is organized:** The document is in 한국어, with only substance names in English.
+It is straightforwardly structured and includes numeric GHS chapter references for hazard classes, and H-statement codes.
+I was able to convincingly translate the key elements of the document using Google Translate (some of my notes are in `GHS-kr/GHS-kr-trans-attempt.ods`, LibreOffice spreadsheet).

-In the spreadsheet, each line describes one substance with one hazard classification.
+In the original spreadsheet, each line describes one substance with one hazard classification.
 Columns E-F are the hazard class and category, respectively (e.g. the first one is Oxidizing solids (2.14), Category 3).
 Columns G-J are for labelling, respectively: symbol (coded), signal word, and hazard statement (coded), and M-factor.
 The program takes into account the multi-row merged cells which span classifications for the same CASRN (to avoid having many empty CASRN fields).

-Using the hazard class names allows us (via Google Translate) to distinguish the following hazards that have the same GHS chapter number:
+Using the hazard class names allows (via Google Translate) distinguishing the following hazards that have the same GHS chapter number:
 * 급성 독성-경구 (3.1) = Acute toxicity - oral
 * 급성 독성-경피 (3.1) = Acute toxicity - dermal
 * 급성 독성-흡입 (3.1) = Acute toxicity - inhalation